-We have audited the accompanying consolidated Statements of financial position of ZIM Integrated Shipping Services Limited (hereinafter: "the Company") as at December 31, 2015 and 2014 and the consolidated income statements, statements of comprehensive income, statements of changes in equity and statements of cash flows, for each of the three years ended on December 31, 2015.
+We have audited the accompanying consolidated Statements of financial position of ZIM Integrated Shipping Services Limited (hereinafter: "the Company") as at December 31, 2016 and 2015 and the consolidated income statements, statements of comprehensive income, statements of changes in equity and statements of cash flows, for each of the three years ended on December 31, 2016.
 These financial statements are the responsibility of the Company's Board of Directors and of its Management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We did not audit the financial statements of certain consolidated subsidiaries, whose assets constitute approximately 9% and 9% of total consolidated assets as at December 31, 2015 and 2014, respectively, and whose revenues constitute approximately 6%, 5% and 5% of the total consolidated revenues for the years ended December 31, 2015, 2014 and 2013, respectively.
-Furthermore, we did not audit the financial statements of equity accounted investees, the investment in which as at December 31, 2015 and 2014 amounted to \$9 and \$9 million, respectively, and the Group's share in their profits amounted to \$6, \$6, \$6 million for the years ended December 31, 2015, 2014 and 2013, respectively .
+We did not audit the financial statements of certain consolidated subsidiaries, whose assets constitute approximately 7% and 9% of total consolidated assets as at December 31, 2016 and 2015, respectively, and whose revenues constitute approximately 4%, 6% and 5% of the total consolidated revenues for the years ended December 31, 2016, 2015 and 2014, respectively.
+Furthermore, we did not audit the financial statements of equity accounted investees, the investment in which as at December 31, 2015 amounted to \$9 million and the Group's share in their profits amounted to \$6 and \$6 million for the years ended December 31, 2015 and 2014, respectively.
 The financial statements of those companies were audited by other auditors, whose reports thereon were furnished to us, and our opinion, insofar as it relates to amounts emanating from the financial statements of such companies, is based solely on the reports of the other auditors.